 I put my bottle of water down, stared at the tour leader to see if she was joking and vowed not to drink another drop until daylight.

 Apparently G Adventures were serious when they said we’d be camping in the Serengeti, but I thought we’d at least have some sort of electric fence, barrier, wires, brick walls; anything, to separate woman from beast.
 But no, apart from the material of my sleeping bag and the canvas on the tent to protect me I was fair game for any of the thousands of animal species that call the Serengeti home.

 Around 40 of us were camped at the site.
-It was chucking it down with rain English-summer-style so we were all in bed for around 9pm.
-I lay there flinching at every sound and just waiting for the inevitable stampede.
+It was chucking it down with rain English-summer-style when I was camping in the Serengeti, so we were all in bed for around 9pm.
+I lay there flinching at every sound and just waiting for what I thought was the inevitable stampede.
 My doxycycline-infused brain was visualising myself as Simba in the gorge – the wildebeest were on the move and the hyenas were chasing them towards my tent.

 Ten minutes went by and I was still wide awake and on high alert.
 I could hear the girls in the other tents nervously chatting and giggling and tried to allow it to sooth me to sleep, but as soon as I heard a non-human sound my body tensed up.

-“Something just brushed past our tent,” my roomie whispered.
+“Something just brushed past our tent,” my roomie (tentie?) whispered.